DrCopyPaste/RoutinR/Readme.md

 done 2.
 Starting and Stopping tracking time inserts those points in time to an internal collection (tuple<datetime, datetime> something)
 3. The internal collection of start- and stop-times can be persisted/ exported (json, database, sth. else?)

-4. Work-Items can be created
-5. Work-Items consist of
-- a name
-- an internal collection of start- and stop-times
-6. Highlander-principle: there can only ever be one timer running
+ Highlander-principle: there can only ever be one timer running
 - starting tracking time for a task-item stops tracking time for all other task-items,
 - this is really only to make creating statistics of per day times easy
-- so this might be changed in the future, then reworking how stats work :-)
+- so this MIGHT be changed in the future, then reworking how stats work :-)

 7. gracefully fail in cases the app encounters something unexpected (like times from the future, negative timespans, etc.)